DIRECTORY - Updated April 24, 2014

 DEAN: (530-925-2505, Douglas

 City) - Guitar, vocals.
-Performs / has performed with
+Previously performed with John

 BONNIE DRAKE: (Weaverville) - Piano, vocals.
 Proprietor of Grandma's House in Weaverville.